-ACTIONS Alert Level Actions to be taken GREEN (preparedness) Ensure that key staff and event organisers are signed up for the Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk if you are not sure how to do this) Ensure that all staff and event organisers are aware of the heatwave plan and their roles and responsibilities in response to weather health alerts Ensure staff and event organisers are aware of public health messages to mitigate the impact of hot weather on staff and residents.
-Public health messages are available on the Council's website.
-Depending on the target audience of the event, staff should be aware of specific guidance for vulnerable people: social care managers, healthcare professionals, those supporting rough sleepers and those supporting children Ensure staff and event organisers are aware of the risks of severe hot weather, who is most at risk and how to respond when someone is unwell Ensure staff and event organisers are aware of the actions they can take to minimise the impact of hot weather on residents for both indoor and outdoor events.
+Alert Level Actions to be taken GREEN (preparedness) Ensure that key staff and event organisers are signed up for the Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk if you are not sure how to do this) Ensure that all staff and event organisers are aware of the heatwave plan and their roles and responsibilities in response to weather health alerts Ensure staff and event organisers are aware of public health messages to mitigate the impact of hot weather on staff and residents.
+Public health messages are on the Council's website and also in the UKHSA communications toolkit available here.
+Ensure staff and event organisers are aware of the risks of severe hot weather, who is most at risk and how to respond when someone is unwell Ensure staff and event organisers are aware of the actions they can take to minimise the impact of hot weather on residents for both indoor and outdoor events.
 This information can be found here Consider putting up UKHSA 'Beat the Heat' posters around event venues to remind staff and residents how to stay safe during hot weather YELLOW (response) Ensure that event organisers are aware of forecast and are prepared to take actions (such as warning attendees about the weather, provide first aid support, free water and supplies of ice, cool and shaded areas at the event) Advise event organisers to take appropriate actions to minimise the impact of hot weather.
 This may include cancelling or rescheduling events that are due to take place during heatwave.
-More information about what measures to consider can be found here
+More information about what measures to consider can be found here AMBER (enhanced response) Ensure that event organisers are taking appropriate actions to mitigate the impact of hot weather on staff and residents If heatwave is prolonged:

-AMBER Ensure that event organisers are taking appropriate actions to mitigate the impact of hot weather on staff and residents (enhanced response) If heatwave is prolonged: Seriously consider cancelling or rescheduling events that are due to take place during a prolonged heatwave RED (emergency response) As AmberFollow national guidance as per media advice
+Seriously consider cancelling or rescheduling events that are due to take place during a prolonged heatwave RED (emergency response) As AmberFollow national guidance as per media advice